-His musical tribute to Zordon at the end of his Power Rangers In Space retrospective, set to Queen and David Bowie's "Under Pressure" montage.
+His musical tribute to the Zordon era at the end of his Power Rangers In Space retrospective, set to Queen and David Bowie's "Under Pressure" montage.

 The way he talks about Bulk and Skull's Character Development from the original series up through their I Am Spartacus moment in the finale of In Space.
 He is genuinely moved by how these two have grown and the way they act in the end.

-Also, his happiness when the duo are back together doing a cameo in Wild Force, saying that its the true reunion of the episode and that people should shut up for any inconsistencies and just be happy that they are back.
+Also, his happiness when the duo are back together for a cameo in Forever Red, saying that its the true reunion of the episode and that people should shut up for any inconsistencies and just be happy that they are back.

 Even though he didn't fully recommend Mystic Force, Linkara did point out that the Stranger Within and Dark Wish arcs were very enjoyable.
 Also from the Mystic Force review was him explaining why Chip was his favorite Ranger from the team.

 He also praised the mostly comic relief characters of Leelee, Phineas and Clare as some of the best and most interesting in the show.

 On a related note, his reason why Stranger Within is so good is great because it talks about the human element under the silly plot is what makes it so great.
 That even in the ridiculousness, you can still have great stories with great emotions.